melonTree68/blog-posts-latex/README.md

-# axiom-of-choice-blog
+# blog-posts-latex

-The LaTeX version of my personal blog post "The Axiom of Choice: Equivalent Formulations and Surprising Consequences"
+The LaTeX version of my personal blog posts